An enriched count of nodal orbits in an invariant pencil of conics: An Equivariant Count of Orbits of Nodal Conics

-We will prove the theorem is true for each finite group $G$ that can act linearly on $\mathbb{P}^2_{\mathbb{C}}$ and invariantly on a pencil of conics.
-Any such group must be a finite subgroup of $PGL(3,\mathbb{C})$, a reference for these groups can be found in \cite{HL88}.
-If $G$ is a finite group that acts linearly on $\mathbb{P}^2_{\mathbb{C}}$ and $G$ can act invariantly on a pencil of conics, then $G$ must fix the base locus of the pencil, i.e. must act bijectively on a set of four distinct points.
-Thus we only need to consider linear group actions of subgroups of $S_4$, which indeed is a subgroup of $PGL(3,\mathbb{C})$.
+\begin{lemma} The only finite groups that can act invariantly on a general pencil of plane conics in $\CP^2$ are subgroups of $S_4$. \end{lemma} \begin{proof} If $G$ is a finite group that acts invariantly on a pencil of conics, then $G$ must fix the base locus of the pencil, i.e., $G$ must act bijectively on a set of four distinct points.
+Thus $G$ must be a subgroup of $S_4$. \end{proof}